Find Trade Colleges

 $47,630 Median Salary

-Types of Degrees Well Drilling Majors Are Getting
+Types of Degrees Well Drilling/Driller Majors Are Getting

 Education Level Number of Grads

-People with careers related to well drilling/driller were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, well drilling/driller majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Well Drilling/Driller Majors